 If the photon leaves the scattering cloud or if it was not generated within one, the shift-routine detects any other scattering region along its flight direction.
 If there is another scattering cloud, the photon moves to the cloud's border, and the proceed-routine takes over again.
 If there is no further scattering cloud on the way, the photon escapes from the model region and is detected by the register-routine.
-Its Stokes parameters are saved according to its wavelength and flight direction.
+Its Stokes parameters are saved according to its wavelength and flight direction, wavelength and position on the plane of the sky.

 The execution of the program is visualized in the flowchart in Fig. 1.2.
-The routines ruling a photon's life are described in more detail in the following sections.
+The routines ruling a photon's journey are described in more detail in the following sections.